 They now have the green light if they want it from Mueller's statement that it's the ball is in their court and now they've got to pick it up and run with it and do the right thing.

-The Democratic controlled Congress will have no choice but to open an impeachment inquiry into President Trump.
+The Democratic-controlled Congress will have no choice but to open an impeachment inquiry into President Trump.

-Every single day that the President sits in that office, he's obstructing justice, right?
+Every single day that the president sits in that office, he's obstructing justice, right?

-Because if he spoke in plain language, what he would have said today was anyone who read my report and said no collusion, no obstruction, total exoneration, is a big fat liar.
+Because if he spoke in plain language, what he would have said today was, anyone who read my report and said, no collusion, no obstruction, total exoneration, is a big fat liar.

-That's that's what he would have said.
+That's what he would have said.

 In English, no lawyer.